-Redness and itching are common symptoms for several conditions.
-If you’ve got redness and itching in the groin area, thighs, or buttocks, it might be caused by inverse psoriasis or jock itch.
+Redness or other discoloration and itching are common symptoms of several conditions, such as dermatitis, intertrigo, erythrasma, and more.
+If you have these symptoms in the groin area, thighs, or buttocks, it might also be caused by inverse psoriasis or jock itch.

-Inverse psoriasis appears in areas where skin rubs against skin, including the groin, armpits, or inner thigh regions.
-Inverse psoriasis affects an estimated 3 to 7 percent of people with psoriasis.
+Inverse psoriasis appears in areas where skin rubs against skin, including the:

 These skin patches, also known as plaques, can show up anywhere on your body.
 Plaque psoriasis commonly appears on the: